rails-girls-summer-of-code/summer-of-code/blog/_posts/2013-08-23-conference-tips.md

 ---

-The fist time is always special.
+The first time is always special.
 And the time after that.
 And the time after that.
 Going to a conference - and maybe even giving a talk - can be loads of fun, scary, exhilarating and exhausting together.

 So here we have a small conference prep package for you!
 We stuffed it with the best tips & tricks especially on how to give great talks and in general how to make these couple of (conference)days to the best of your life.